How to select dresses for your bridesmaids (Updated for 2022)

 So how do you have your bridesmaids looking just perfect while keeping them happy (and smiling in all the photographs)?
 Below are a few tips from WeddingVenture.com.

 The very first thing to do is to choose the color.
-Remember that the color you choose for the bridesmaids' dresses will define your wedding color palette (read more on how to select the wedding color palette in our related article).
-That is, based on this color, you will need to coordinate the colors of the bridal bouquet, boutonnieres, centerpieces, ceremony and reception decorations, etc. etc.
+Remember that the color you choose for the bridesmaids' dresses will define your wedding color palette (read more in our related article "How to select the wedding color palette" ).
+That is, based on this color, you will need to coordinate the colors of the bridal bouquet, boutonnieres, wedding centerpieces, ceremony and reception decorations, etc. etc.

-Therefore, a little word of advice for those on a budget: do not pick the colors for bridesmaids' dresses that would result in expensive flowers and decor.
+Therefore, a little word of advice for those on a budget: do not pick the colors for bridesmaids' dresses that would result inexpensive wedding flowers and wedding decor.
 Generally, it is far easier and less expensive to find decorations in primary natural colors (think red, beige, green) rather than some very unique shades that you would need to match (such as, pale "china rose" shade).

 Choose the length for the bridesmaid dresses that would create contrast with your own wedding dress.
 That is, if you are wearing a long gown, ask your bridesmaids to shop for dresses that are knee-length, and vice versa.